 - 1. In the Repository Browser, create a project for the source files you want to register, or use the default project.
 To create a project, choose Project > New Project.
 The Create Project dialog opens.
 Enter the name of the new project and click OK.
 The new project is displayed in the Repository Browser. - 2.
-Select the project in the Repository Browser, then drag-and-drop the file or folder for the source files you want to register onto the Repository Browser.
+Select the project in the Repository Browser, then copy-and-paste (Ctrl+C and Ctrl+V) or drag-anddrop (if UAC is disabled) the file or folder for the source files you want to register onto the Repository Browser.
 You are notified that you have registered the files successfully and are prompted to verify the files.
 Click Close.
-The Repository Browser displays the contents of the new workspace, organized by file type.
+The Repository Browser displays the contents of the new workspace either by folder, or by type, depending on the tab you have selected - Folders or Types.
+The former displays the contents of the repository in the same folder structure as the one they have on the host environment, the latter displays them by object type.